List of Ireland One Day International cricket records: Best career economy rate

 A bowler's economy rate is the total number of runs they have conceded divided by the number of overs they have bowled.

 West Indies' Joel Garner, holds the ODI record for the best career economy rate with 3.09.
 Trent Johnston, with a rate of 4.33 runs per over conceded over his 67-match ODI career, is the highest Irish bowler on the list when the qualification of 2000 balls bowled is followed.

 Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

 The top bowler with the best ODI career strike rate is Australia's Ryan Harris with strike rate of 23.4 balls per wicket.
 South Africa's Lungi Ngidi is at third position in this list.

 Most four-wickets (& over) hauls in an innings

 Brett Lee is joint-third on the list of most four-wicket hauls behind Pakistan's Waqar Younis and Sri Lanka's Muttiah Muralitharan.

 Most five-wicket hauls in a match

 A five-wicket haul refers to a bowler taking five wickets in a single innings.

-Seven Irish bowlers have taken a five-wicket haul once in their career.
+Ten Irish bowlers have taken a five-wicket haul once in their career.